Linux-Comedi/comedi/INSTALL.md

 **akmods** was installed in a previous step, and **rpmdevtools** is one of its dependencies.)

-Now the *rpmbuild* need to be created in the builder's home directory.
+Now the *rpmbuild* directory need to be created in the builder's home directory.

 Run the **`rpmdev-setuptree`** command to set up the *rpmbuild* directories.
 This will create the *~/rpmbuild* directory (where *~*